treangenlab/somatem/docs/tool_status-quicknotes.md

   - Tried downgrading to `python-kaleido` 0.2.1.
 Module runs but makes empty plots (known issue; `NanoPlot-report.html` works file)
     - Tried remaking the whole env with this dependancy locked in the `environment.yml` file (_will take care of any dependancy conflicts_)
 - [hostile_clean](https://nf-co.re/modules/hostile_clean) | [hostile_fetch](https://nf-co.re/modules/hostile_fetch). works, along with fetch (_optional_)

+## nf-core compatibility
+- Created a template using `nf-core pipelines create` with custom settings
+  - _Assuming this is not going on nf-core since Todd would want to keep ownership rather than community owned status_
+  - Still want to keep the nf-core template for composability with nf-core modules and any future forks people might make.
+- Moved all components of the template `nf-core-somatem` dir into current directory and merged any similar dirs/files(`nextflow.config, modules.json, docs/, .nf-core.yml`)
+  - note: extra readme saved in archive for future ideas ; config was mixed with current config for testing (_cacheDir is hardcoded path_)

 ---